BenjaminBossan/hacking-game/README.md

   The board consists of a 7×7 grid.
 Each tile displays a number between 1 and 9.

 - **Starting the Round:**
-  - The game starts when you select a tile in the top row.
+  - The first tile you select must be in the top row.

 - **Making Moves:**
   - For your second move, you may choose any tile in the same row or the same column as your first choice.